saha-rajdeep/serverless-lab/README.md

 ![Create REST API](./images/create-new-api.jpg)

 5. Each API is collection of resources and methods that are integrated with backend HTTP endpoints, Lambda functions, or other AWS services.
 Typically, API resources are organized in a resource tree according to the application logic.
-At this time you only have the root resource, but let's add a resource next
+At this time you only have the root resource, but let's add a resource next.
 Click "Create Resource"

 6. Input "DynamoDBManager" in the Resource Name.
 Click "Create Resource"

 ![Create resource](./images/create-resource-name.jpg)

 7. Let's create a POST Method for our API.
-With the "/dynamodbmanager" resource selected, Click "Actions" again and click "Create Method".
+With the "/dynamodbmanager" resource selected, click "Create Method".

 ![Create resource method](./images/create-method-1.jpg)

 8. Select "POST" from drop down.

 9. Integration type should be pre-selected as "Lambda function".
 Select "LambdaFunctionOverHttps" function that we created earlier.
-As you start typing the name, your function name will show up.Select and click "Create method".
+As you start typing the name, your function name will show up.Select the function, scroll down and click "Create method".

 ![Create lambda integration](./images/create-lambda-integration.jpg)